SegwayWarrior/Gesture_Recognition_opencv_yolov5/sign_lang_detection/README.md

 ## Details
 - An example run, after downloading the weights (see below): "python create_dataset.py --weights exp16_sl_best.pt  --source 0"
+- To train your own model, run train.py and create your own .yaml file in data.
+Also edit the number of classes in the model you're using as instructed in the yolov5 link above.
 - create_dataset.py is a modified version of detect.py.
 The parts that are modified are separated by lines of hashes.
 The arguments shown below are in addition to the ones from detect.py.
 - "--create-ds" tells the program to create a dataset.
 If this is not called, the program runs the same as detect.py.
 - "--gest-class CLASS" declares which class to save to.
 The class directory must already be created.
 If you are not saving the classes as integers, as in my case, you'll need a dictionary to convert each string to an integer, starting at 0.
 Default value is "NA".